lynkfox/concord-bot/README.md

 you will need to run

-pip install -U discord
-pip install -U python-dotenv
+pip install -U discord python-dotenv

 a .env file will need to be created with all the environment variables.
 Excepting the Discord_token all the env variables are ID's (int)